TDM — Table Implementation

 Extract Flow

-• The extract flow gets a list of input parameters from the TDM execution processes and returns the number of records in the table and an object's array for the result.
-Duplicate the GetSourceDataByQuery flow (located in the TDM_TableLevel LU) to get the extract flow template and customize the extract logic.
+• The extract flow receives a list of input parameters from the TDM execution processes and returns the number of records in the table and an object's array for the result.
+Duplicate the GetSourceDataByQuery flow (located in the TDM_TableLevel LU) in order to implement the extract template and customize the extract logic.

 Customized Masking Logic